teadocs/numpy-cn/docs/user_guide/numpy_basics/subclassing_ndarray.md

   contained in a tuple.
 ```

-A typical implementation would convert any inputs or ouputs that are instances of one’s own class, pass everything on to a superclass using super(), and finally return the results after possible back-conversion.
-An example, taken from the test case test_ufunc_override_with_super in core/tests/test_umath.py, is the following.
+A typical implementation would convert any inputs or ouputs that are instances of one’s own class, pass everything on to a superclass using ``super()``, and finally return the results after possible back-conversion.
+An example, taken from the test case ``test_ufunc_override_with_super`` in ``core/tests/test_umath.py``, is the following.

 ```python
 input numpy as np